Convergence-Human-And-Technology/Sixth-Sense/README.md

 This software is proprietary and confidential.
 Unauthorized use is prohibited.

-For licensing, contact : encrypt-free.74.mq2fl@aleeeas.com
+For licensing, contact : convergence-tech@proton.me

 Creator : Fabien Conéjéro - 2023